cagranados/cagranados.github.io/otherpage.md

 # Other
-Study Notes and Other Materials
+Study Notes and Other Materials.
+These are posted here for my own reference.
+But can be useful for other people.
+Clearly, all errors are my own and I appreciate any feedback.

 ## Study notes from graduate courses